cse110-sp24-group34/cse110-sp24-group34/admin/meetings/042824-retrospective.md

 - Abhinav: Unsure of what was done and what was being done
 - Alex: Need to define what tasks have been done and are being worked on
 - Can: Lack of documentation, more communication
+- Sumukh: Actual set meetings, more communication with changes
 ## Improvements for Next Time
 - Jeffery: Next time work on one feature at a time on different branches
 - Mauricio: More frequent meetings next time to discuss what to do on the project